bigtreetech/docs/docs/PandaTouch.md

   <br><img src=img/PandaTouch/group_printing.png width="600"/>

-* After you start a print you will be taken to the print summary page where the status of each printer in the group is summarised on individual cards.
+* After you start a print you will be taken to the print summary page where the status of each printer in the group is summarized on individual cards.

 #### Group Printing Summary Page